MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 - **The on-premises mindset:** Cloud services address traditional constraints such as procurement time, functionality, and capacity.
 These services also introduce the crucial need for cost management throughout the SDLC.
 Neglecting this factor across people, processes, and technology frequently results in bill shock and stakeholder friction.

 - **Boundary controls are the answer:** Cloud services, especially PaaS, have made Identity the primary control that needs to be implemented and well-governed.
-While networking and boundary controls are important, they are only part of the solution and not the complete answer.
+While networking and boundary controls are important, they're only part of the solution and not the complete answer.

 - **Set and forget:** Every cloud solution should undergo regular reviews to assess current usage and performance, and to consider functional and pricing changes in Azure.
 Failure to do so often results in the erosion of value and effectiveness.